Tonga hit by Tsunami after volcanic eruption | DW | 15.01.2022

 Images posted on social media from Tonga showed the tsunami breach the shoreline, and move into the town.

-The volcanic eruption sent plumes of ash and smoke into the air, with smoke clouds extending up to 20 kilometers (around 12 miles) above the volcano.
+A previous eruption on Friday sent plumes of ash and smoke into the air, with smoke clouds extending up to 20 kilometers (12 miles) into the atmosphere.

+The volcano had showed some intermittent activity through December last year.
+On Friday, people were advised by officials to stay home and protect drinking water and resources.

 rm/wmr (AP, Reuters)